ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 Command | Description
 ------------ | -------------
- `display_shop <ShopName>` | Will open up the shop with the specified `ShopName`.
+ `open_shop<ShopName>` | Will open up the shop with the specified `ShopName`.
 Useful for testing without adding in a tile property / needing to go to the shop location
- `reset_shop_stock <ShopName>` | Will reset the stock of the specified `ShopName`, which usually happens at the start of each day.
+ `reset_shop <ShopName>` | Will reset the stock of the specified `ShopName`, which usually happens at the start of each day.
 Useful for checking that your conditions are applying / stock is randomizing as you'd like'
  `list_shops` | Lists all of the `ShopName`s registered with Shop Tile Framework